shideneyu/kraken_client/readme.md

 ## Donations

-If you like the work that has been done, do not hesitate in paying me a Coffee, I'd gladly accept it :) I accept Bitcoins.
+If you like the work that has been done, do not hesitate in paying me a Coffee, I'd gladly accept it :)

 ![bitcoinadress](http://image.noelshack.com/fichiers/2015/34/1440342556-bitcoinadress.png)

 Bitcoin Adress: 1LxffuH2C44mFNTYe1NtDz7FeWScCFZqM8